apache/incubator-brooklyn-site/quickstart/index.md

 {% highlight bash %}
 $ mkdir ~/.brooklyn
 $ cd ~/.brooklyn
-$ wget {{site.url}}/use/guide/quickstart/brooklyn.properties
+$ wget {{site.url}}quickstart/brooklyn.properties
 {% endhighlight %}

 Open brooklyn.properties in a text editor and add your cloud credentials.

-If you would rather test Brooklyn on localhost, follow [these instructions]({{site.url}}/use/guide/locations/) to ensure that your Brooklyn can access your machine.
+If you would rather test Brooklyn on localhost, follow [these instructions]({{ site.data.brooklyn.url.userguide }}use/guide/locations/) to ensure that your Brooklyn can access your machine.

 Restart Brooklyn: